Tudornitu1/KryptApp/README.md

 This is my first personal blockchain project!
 It’s a simple web app where you can send Ethereum to others securely.
 Built with React, TailwindCSS, and Ethers.js, it connects to the Ethereum blockchain using smart contracts.
-You can connect your wallet, send ETH along with a message and keyword, and view your transactions easily.
+You can connect your Metamask wallet, send ETH along with a message and gif and view your transactions easily.